 Oatmeal cookie pancakes with GF and chocolate options

-2 Flax or chia eggs (mix 2 tbsp ground flax or chia seed with 5 Tbsp (approximately 1/2 cup) warm water and let sit until you mix dry ingredients.)
+2 Flax or chia eggs (mix 2 tbsp ground flax or chia seed with 1/2 cup warm water and let sit until you mix dry ingredients.)

 1 generous cup quick or quaker or steel cut oats (just cook the steel cut oats a little and use the cooking water to replace all or part of the water in this recipe)

-1 generous cup whole wheat flour (or equitable flour of your choice- I haven’t tested gluten free options yet, but will update when I do- I’m thinking 1/4 cup coconut flour might work well) UPDATE: 1/4 cup coconut flour works perfectly.
+1 generous cup whole wheat flour (or equitable flour of your choice- 1/4 cup coconut flour works perfectly as a gluten free option.
 You do need to cook the pancakes on very low heat for a longer period of time when using coconut flour though.
-Also, barley and rye as well as Ezekiel blend have been good substitutions.
+Also, barley and rye as well as Ezekiel blend have been good substitutions.)

 1/3 cup brown sugar